Selmacas/iot-mqtt-stack/README.md

 the path is __"\<base mqtt path\>/do/ch1/set\_state"__ or  __"\<base mqtt path\>/do/ch1/set\_state"__, _"set_state"_ or _"get_state"_ are described directly in driver and are driver dependant.
 Also format of mqtt messages are driver dependant.
 Format of shis messages are described directly in source foles of drivers in /driver/ folder.

+The config have trhee main parts.
+Frist part is node __"unit\_id"__.
+This node is used as client id for mqtt broker.
+This means value of this node __MUST__ be unique for each unit!.
+Second part is node __"mqtt"__.
+In this node you configure parameters for mqtt.
+Third part si the core of this framework.
+In this node "peripherals" you confirgure used peripherals.
+Each direct subnode of node "peripherals" calls driver from directory "driver".
+The name of driver i name of subnode preceded with "drv\_" (so for early mentioned config the driver is drv_do.py).
+Subnode of driver name subnode defines channels (creates instances of driver).
+Parameters of channel are given to driver when instance of driver is created.

+So the early mentioned config file defines one digital outpud ("do") channel named "ch1" on gpio pin 14.

 # How to write driver